Hieu12319/SuperHeroAPI/README.md

 - HTML
 - CSS
 - JavaScript
--jQuery
--vscode
--Github
+- jQuery
+- vscode
+- Github

 ##Getting started
--I made a simple psuedocode for what i needed done.
+- I made a simple psuedocode for what i needed done.
--Keep It Simple.
+- Keep It Simple.
--Have fun!
+- Have fun!

 ###Future Enhancements
--I want to make a favorite option for SuperHeros
+- I want to make a favorite option for SuperHeros
--Have more than one SuperHero Showing the different stats -have the SuperHeros fight.
+- Have more than one SuperHero Showing the different stats
+- have the SuperHeros fight.